 - Obscenity or other mature themes not suitable for young audiences

-- Family friendly cartoons that target young minors and contain adult or age-inappropriate themes such as violence, sex, death, drugs etc. Make sure your titles, descriptions, and tags match the audience you are targeting.
+- Family friendly cartoons that target young minors and contain adult or age-inappropriate themes such as violence, sex, death, drugs and more.
+Make sure your titles, descriptions, and tags match the audience you're targeting.
 In addition, ensure your audience selection accurately represents the audience your content is suitable for.
 You can also age restrict your content upon upload if it’s intended for mature audiences.

 - Cyberbullying and harassment involving minors: Content that: